Dhyan-02/Splitwise/DEPLOYMENT.md

 1. Click **"Create Web Service"**
 2. Render will start building and deploying (takes 2-5 minutes)
 3. Wait for status to show **"Live"** ✅
-4. Copy your backend URL (e.g., `https://splitwise-backend.onrender.com`)
+4. Copy your backend URL (e.g., `https://tripsync-backend.onrender.com`)

 ### 2.5 Test Backend

 1. Open your backend URL in browser
-2. You should see: `✅ Splitwise backend running`
+2. You should see: `✅ TripSync backend running`
 3. If you see an error, check the **"Logs"** tab in Render dashboard

 ---